gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 Use network scan job results to identify additional repositories in your network to further scan using a content scan job.
 For more information, see [Create a network scan job](https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner-configure-install#create-a-network-scan-job-public-preview).

 > [!IMPORTANT]
-> You must run this cmdlet before you run any other cmdlet for the Azure Information Protection Network Discovery service.
+> You must run this cmdlet before you run any other cmdlet for the Network Discovery service.
 >

 After you have run this command, use the Azure portal to configure the settings in the scanner's network scan jobs.
 Before you run the scanner, you must run the [Set-MIPNetworkDiscoveryConfiguration](./Set-MIPNetworkDiscoveryConfiguration.md) cmdlet one time to sign in to Azure AD for authentication and authorization.